So you’ve made the decision to ditch your car and go for a bike commute.

-Luckily, Hafny’s bar end mirror includes a special innovation that helps you see behind you without risk; a perfectly polished, stainless steel lens.
+Luckily, Hafny’s bar end mirror includes a special innovation that helps you see behind you without risk; perfectly polished, stainless steel legs.

 Constructed from sturdy and lightweight nylon and aluminum, the mirror features a 360° rotating ball mount, with a plug-in mount for the handlebar that fits perfectly in either right or left with no need for extra bike tools, modifications, or hardware.

 With these mounted, you’ll be able to see behind you clearly and comfortably, reducing risk and improving safety.